Hekatompedon: Etymology

-The name of the temple was found in inscriptions and means “100 feet long” (ca. 30 m), although its length reached 46 m.
+The name of the temple, "Hekatompedon", was found in inscriptions and is translated as “one hundred feet long”.
+Differing significantly from modern measurement systems, the length of their "foot" measurement may be seen by comparison: in modern measurements the length of the temple was 46 meters (whereas, using a modern measurement, their "one hundred feet" would only amount to approximately 30 meters).

 History

-The temple was built around 570–550 BC.
-It was demolished by the Athenians in 490 BC after the victory over the Persians at the Battle of Marathon to build a larger temple known as the Older Parthenon.
-The latter was destroyed in 480 BC by the returning Persians in the Destruction of Athens, and finally replaced by the present Parthenon.
+This temple was built around 570–550 BC by the Athenians.
+They then demolished the Hekatompedon in 490 BC after their victory over an invasion by Persians at the Battle of Marathon in order to celebrate the victory by building a larger temple (that later would become known as the Older Parthenon).
+The latter temple was destroyed in 480 BC during the Second Persian invasion of Greece when the returning Persians destroyed Athens, and finally, the temple that the Persians destroyed was replaced with the present Parthenon.

 The existence of the Hekatompedon is witnessed by historical documents.
-Its foundations have disappeared, but architectural and sculptural elements found in the southern part of the Mycenaean wall of Acropolis of Athens have been assigned by scholars to this temple.
+Its foundations have disappeared, but architectural and sculptural elements found in the southern part of the Mycenaean wall of Acropolis of Athens have been assigned by scholars to this early temple.

 Archaeology

-As with many other archaeological findings on the Acropolis, the initial descriptions of Hekatompedon in the late 19th century were based only on architectural and sculptural fragments.
-In that context, Hekatompedon was known as H-Architektur in descriptions and cataloguing, next to other buildings such as A–, B–Architektur etc.
+As with many other archaeological findings on the Acropolis, the initial descriptions of Hekatompedon in the late nineteenth century were based only on architectural and sculptural fragments.
+In that limited context, Hekatompedon was known as H-Architektur in descriptions and cataloguing, next to other buildings such as A–, B–Architektur, etc.

-The description of the temple as well as its presumed location have changed since the first descriptions by Wilhelm Dörpfeld.
+The description of the temple as well as its presumed location have changed over time with the advancement of archaeological methods and techniques and knowledge gained through further discoveries.

+The first descriptions were by Wilhelm Dörpfeld.
 Dörpfeld had assigned all fragments to the neighbouring Old Temple of Athena that stood between the still standing Erechtheum and Parthenon.

 Theodor Wiegand hypothesized in 1904 that H–Architektur was a non-peripteros temple located on the site of the Old Temple of Athena, and was in fact an earlier stage of the Old Temple that was later expanded with a peristasis.
 Moreover, he identified H–Architektur as the Hekatompedon mentioned in ancient inscriptions.

-However, in 1922 Ernst Buschor proposed that H–Architektur was actually located south, on the site of the still standing Parthenon and named it Ur-Parthenon, German for "original Parthenon".
-In 1936 Walter-Herwig Schuchhardt's extensive research on the surviving fragments and sculptures proved that the pediments of the temple must have been larger than earlier presumed.
+However, in 1922, Ernst Buschor proposed that H–Architektur had been located to the south, on the site of the still standing Parthenon and he identified the earlier structure as Ur-Parthenon, German for "original Parthenon".

+In 1936, Walter-Herwig Schuchhardt's extensive research on the surviving fragments and sculptures proved that the pediments of the temple must have been larger than earlier presumed.
 As a result, he reconstructed a peripteros temple instead of the previous reconstructions that included a distyle or tristyle in antis temple.

 Further research by William Bell Dinsmoor, Immo Beyer, and others, as well as historical correlations between the surviving fragments and the destruction of the Acropolis by the Persians in 480 BC have led to the current hypothesis that Hekatompedon was a hexastyle peripteral Doric temple with a 46-metre long crepidoma and that was located on the site of Parthenon.